 Packing tip: Bring insulated water bottles.
 I always fill our water bottles with ice and water and bring them to our stateroom in case anyone gets thirsty in the middle of the night.

 Lots of Cruise Lines to Choose From

 Lucky for us, there are many types of itineraries to choose from when cruising from New York.
 You can go up north to Canada and New England, you can head across the Atlantic Ocean to Europe or you can cruise south to sunny Caribbean.
 Almost all the major cruise lines depart from New York.
 You have your pick of premium cruise lines like Viking, Seven Seas, Regent, Oceania or family-friendly cruise lines like Disney Cruise Line, Carnival Cruise Line, Norwegian Cruise Line, Celebrity Cruise, Royal Caribbean.

 Easy way to travel with a big group

 If you are traveling with friends, grandparents, in-laws or another family.
 Cruising is an easy way to travel.
 What I love about it is that your meals and activities are set.
 You can go your own ways during the day and meet up for dinner.
 And there is something for everyone.
 Most cruise lines have kids programs and entertainment- even for teenagers.
-For adults, there are so many activities to choose from- spa, gym, shopping, casino, pool and activities planned by the cruise director.
-Plus many of the newer ships have impressive facilities such as ropes course, water slides, bumper cars, mini-golf, trapeze school, Indoor skydiving, etc.
+For adults, there are so many activities to choose from- spa, gym, shopping, casino, pool, and activities planned by the cruise director.
+Plus many of the newer ships have impressive facilities such as ropes courses, water slides, bumper cars, mini-golf, trapeze school, Indoor skydiving, etc.

 The Cons of Cruising from New York